VIAME/VIAME/examples/building_and_installing_viame/README.rst

 Building on windows can be very similar to Linux if using a shell like cygwin (``https://www.cygwin.com/``), though if not you may want to go grab the GUI versions of CMake (``https://cmake.org/``) and TortoiseGit (``https://tortoisegit.org/``).
-Currently Visual Studio 2013, 2015 and EARLY VERSION ONLY of 2017 are supported.
+Currently Visual Studio 2015 and 2017 are supported.
-Latest 2017 is not yet supported but will be shortly.

 First do a Git clone of the source code for VIAME.
 If you have TortoiseGit this involves right clicking in your folder of choice, selecting Git Clone, and then